oneeve8/kobble-data/content/videonarrativehowto.md

 I have already created a Channel and some Tracks that I want to share with my students.

-We have shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we will review that in a little bit.
+We have shown you how to create Channels and Tracks in our onboarding video, but in case you forgot, we will review that in a little bit.

 So, First we will find a quote by Mark Twain and drag and drop it into Kobble.